jordanchude/jordanchude/README.md

 # <div align="center">Jordan Williams </div> #
 ## <div align="center"> Full Stack Software Engineer 👨🏾‍💻  <br> </div> ##

-### <div align="center"> Connect 🔌 <br> <a href="mailto:jordan@chude.co"> Email </a> • <a href=https://linkedin.com/in/jordanchude>LinkedIn</a> • <a href="https://www.dropbox.com/s/kp7dkw33q93sm77/JORDAN%20CHUDE%20WILLIAMS.pdf?dl=0">Resumé</a> • <a href=https://chude.dev>Website</a> </div> ###
+### <div align="center"> Connect 🔌 <br> <a href="mailto:jordan@chude.co"> Email </a> • <a href=https://linkedin.com/in/jordanchude>LinkedIn</a> • <a href="https://www.dropbox.com/scl/fi/3eawctrsn5kl3kkeuad7m/JordanChudeWilliams_resume.pdf?rlkey=vmc3byr8s8nyeeg0ocnzc8ohy&dl=0">Resumé</a> • <a href=https://chude.dev>Website</a> </div> ###

 ### About Me
-I am a Software Engineer, Sr. Manager, Creator Acquisition and Development at Twitch, and podcast host with a background in the music industry.
-At my core, I am an organized thinker that loves problem-solving.

-While in music, I developed both of these skills by finding creative and efficient ways to bring artists to market, and at Twitch, I utilize these skills to help our partners find success on the service.
-As an engineer, I apply them through innovative and productive ways to develop applications.
-As a podcast host, I have 80+ episodes and two years of experience interviewing the music industry’s most innovative minds and building a community of engaged listeners.

-I am devoted to contributing to work that I am proud of and benefits society, and I look forward to life's challenges or error messages as an opportunity for growth.
+Jordan is a self-taught Software Engineer and coding boot camp graduate, currently excelling as a Sr. Program Manager in Creator Acquisition and Development.
+In his role, he leads crucial initiatives to expand the creator base, develops React/Node and Python applications to optimize operational efficiency, and directly conveys user-centric insights to the Product and Strategy teams.
+His extensive background in the music industry gives him unique insights into client relationship management and innovation.
+Jordan is deeply passionate about crafting meaningful user experiences, promoting diversity in tech, and relentlessly exploring technological advancements.

 **LANGUAGES**: HTML5, CSS, JavaScript, Python <br>